 If you watched this, I’d love to hear your thoughts.
 The comment section is yours.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)‘The Memory Book’: Two Love Stories Collide.
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)‘The Memory Book’: Two Love Stories Collide.
 A review of the 2014 dramedy with Meghan Ory (#OnceUponaTime). @HallmarkChannel #FWArchives #Movies #Throwback #Hallmarkies #Oncers Click To Tweet

 Content: there’s nothing of note to mention.